hoathaivu/tapilu/README.md

 Tasks:
 - Use a JS framework for notification windows
 - LLM:
+  - to detect job's info from description (e.g. is onsite/remote/hybrid, location)
   - to detect an email is for reject/accept/etc
   - to map email to job
   - https://github.com/deepseek-ai/DeepSeek-V3?
 - dependency conflicts
 - Docker?
 - Kafka for msg to display?
+  - wait for response for 5min, then pause for 15min before display again

 Features:
 - Every 1 hour (configurable in `application.properties`), scrape based on implementation of `JobScraper` interface and display the scraped jobs.
 User can then do one of the following: